Skip to main content

 • Improved user experience: Functions can help deliver personalized and dynamic responses, leading to a more engaging and satisfying user interaction.

-Create functions in bot builder:
+Create functions in AI-agent builder:

 To create a function, follow these steps: